Knowle and Dorridge Running Club

 4.1 Members must be amateurs as defined by UK Athletics and adults; that is aged 18 or over;

-4.2 There is one class of membership, namely, ordinary, open to all without discrimination as defined in the Equality Act 2010 (apart from under 18s, because of the club’s insurance and other training/running leadership restrictions and further, if the committee decides to restrict numbers under clause 7.15 below) and with full voting rights at club meetings subject to the following exceptions however:
+4.2 There is one class of membership, namely, ordinary, open to all without discrimination as defined in the Equality Act 2010 and with full voting rights at club meetings subject to the following exceptions however:

 4.3 The management has the power to create additional classes of membership if it wishes to do so in future on terms to be ratified by the members at an AGM or SGM;